Tech Tools for Staff

 - ... when you want to access your network files directly from within Microsoft Office applications' Open and Save dialog boxes.

-You should now use your school district provided email address and network password to gain access to these updated tools.
+You should now use your school district provided Novell network username (the first part of your email address) and network password to gain access to these updated tools.

 Once you have gained access, you should have access to all of your network drives and directories as if you were at school.
 Note that your H drive shows up listed as "Home".